apache/drill/_docs/sql-reference/sql-commands/087-union-set-operator.md

        | 37838       | 18737      |
        +-------------+------------+

 This UNION ALL query returns rows that exist in two files (and includes any duplicate rows from those files): `clicks.campaign.json` and `clicks.json`

+If a query on either side of the UNION operator queries an empty directory, as shown in the following example where empty_DIR is an empty directory:

+       0: jdbc:drill:schema=dfs.tmp> select columns[0] from empty_DIR UNION ALL select cast(columns[0] as int) c1 from `testWindow.csv`;

+ Drill treats the empty directory as a schemaless table and returns results as if the UNION operator is not included in the query.